tonynguyenit18/linkedin-message-assistant/README.md

 1. **"No API key found"**
    - Make sure you've entered your API key in the extension popup
-   - Verify the API key format (OpenAI: starts with "sk-", Gemini: starts with "AIza")
+   - Verify the API key format (OpenAI: starts with "sk-", Gemini: starts with "AIza", Claude: starts with "sk-ant", DeepSeek: starts with "sk-")

 2. **"API key test failed"**
    - Check that your API key is valid and has sufficient credits
    - Ensure you have access to the selected model
    - For Gemini, make sure you're using the correct API key from Google AI Studio
+   - For Claude, make sure you're using the correct API key from Anthropic Console
+   - For DeepSeek, make sure you're using the correct API key from DeepSeek Platform

 3. **"No message context found"**
    - Make sure you're in an active LinkedIn conversation